Note

 1 |

 Site setting that forces all traffic from the function app to use the virtual network.
 For more information, see Regional virtual network integration.
-This site setting supersedes the application setting WEBSITE_VNET_ROUTE_ALL . |
+This site setting supersedes the application setting WEBSITE_VNET_ROUTE_ALL. |

 Function access keys

-Host-level function access keys are defined as Azure resources.
-This means that you can create and manage host keys in your ARM templates and Bicep files.
-A host key is defined as a resource of type Microsoft.Web/sites/host/functionKeys
+Define host-level function access keys as Azure resources.
+This approach lets you create and manage host keys in your ARM templates and Bicep files.
+A host key is defined as a resource of type Microsoft.Web/sites/host/functionKeys.
+The following example creates a host-level access key named my_custom_key when the function app is created:

 resource functionKey 'Microsoft.Web/sites/host/functionKeys@2022-09-01' = {